 “At the outset we were looking for the simplest possible application of a contact app,” said Alex Serriere, principal at TEECOM and leader of the R&D group.
 Primarily, Callback One needed to:

 - Function across platforms — most importantly, function on mobile even when the device was offline, a feature many shared contact databases lacked at the time (and still do).

 “We pushed it out to people as soon as we could so we could get feedback and iterate,” explained Tommy, who was in charge of the browser-based version.
 “We made changes based on feedback.
 For example, David [Marks, president and CEO] suggested incorporating a search history, and we added that.”

-Ellen, who was in charge of developing the iOS app, worked through the thorny challenge of search, which is a vital function for any contact database.
+Eli, who was in charge of developing the iOS app, worked through the thorny challenge of search, which is a vital function for any contact database.
 Her solution allows Callback One to produce results quickly, sorted by type of result.
-So, for example, if you search “Ellen,” you get a list of people named Ellen, a list of companies with Ellen in the name, and cities with Ellen in the name.
+So, for example, if you search “Eli,” you get a list of people named Eli, a list of companies with Eli in the name, and cities with Eli in the name.

 Other features the development team is proud of include a team-based contact approval queue, which is important for consistency and scalability; a business card upload function using the smartphone camera; and database integration with Slack, so that anyone with access to the database can search with a Slack slash command, and share a contact in a channel.

 The interface for Callback One is intentionally simple and flat, mirroring its focus on doing a few things really well.
 Internal adoption of Callback One at TEECOM has been successful; 100% of employees have accounts, and there are 11,515 contacts currently in the database, with close to 10,000 interactions and 4,000 searches in the past year.

 Perhaps the best part?
 “We’re completely in charge of our own destiny,” said Alex Serriere.